jshorte/jshorte.github.io/README.md

 Global Gam Jam 2022 (GGJ) : Developed a game with a team in a 48 hour window.

-- Animation scripts
+- Animation scripts (Walk cycles)
-- Post Processing
+- Post Processing (Progressive Vignette when in dark areas, clears when going into the light)
 - Events

 https://katie-campkin.itch.io/a-walk-home